Skip to content

 expeditor by NYC DOB

-He or she is an expert in navigating the bureaucratic processes of the New York City Department of Buildings (DOB).
-They specialize in managing the permitting, filing, approval, and sign-off processes required for construction and renovation projects.
-Here is a clearer explanation of what an expediter does and when they are helpful:
+An expeditor is an expert in navigating the bureaucratic processes of the DOB.
+They specialize in managing the permitting, filing, approval, and sign‑off steps required for construction and renovation work.
+Here is a clearer explanation of what an expeditor does and when they are especially helpful:

 Responsibilities of an Expeditor

-1. Permit Application Assistance: Expediters help determine which permits are needed for a project and facilitate the paperwork.
+Expeditors help determine which permits are needed for a project and prepare and file the required paperwork.

-2. Code Compliance Review: They review renovation plans to ensure they follow the city’s construction codes before submission to the DOB.
+They review proposed plans to make sure they follow the city’s construction codes and zoning rules before submission to the DOB.

-5. Inspection Coordination: Expeditors manage third-party inspections and additional documentation often required for DOB sign-offs.
+Expeditors help schedule required inspections and assemble any additional documentation needed for DOB sign‑offs.

-6. Final Approvals: They assist with obtaining final sign-offs and managing any outstanding “open items” that could affect future property sales.
+They assist with obtaining final sign‑offs and clearing “open items” that might delay closings or future property sales.

 When an Expeditor is Helpful